Our Mission and Vision

-A. Learning to understand, and participating in the redesign of entire food supply chains “from field to fork” can help heal the current urban/rural divide to offer greater social, environmental and economic health accessible to multiple sectors of our society.
+- Learning to understand, and participating in the redesign of entire food supply chains “from field to fork” can help heal the current urban/rural divide to offer greater social, environmental, and economic health accessible to multiple sectors of our society.

-B. Production of a wider range of food biodiversity through a variety of venues and more affordable access can tangibly contribute to poverty reduction, enhanced food security and control of nutrition-related diseases.
+- Production of a wider range of food biodiversity through a variety of venues and more affordable access can tangibly contribute to poverty reduction, enhanced food security, and control of nutrition-related diseases.

-6. Means of Outreach.
-While the Center is not currently providing academic undergraduate, graduate certificate, master’s, or doctorate degree programs, such opportunities may emerge in time.
-In the interim, our outreach efforts will consist of:
+While the Center is not currently providing academic undergraduate, graduate certificate, master’s, doctorate degree programs, or postdoctoral fellowships, such opportunities may emerge in time.
+In the interim, our outreach and research efforts will consist of:

-D. Open houses, orientations, and field institutes for both graduate students, undergrads, faculty, and visiting scholars or food artisans from other Cities of Gastronomy for involvement in grants, fellowships and trainings.
+- Open houses, orientations, research interest groups, and field institutes for graduate students, undergrads, faculty, and visiting scholars or food artisans from other Cities of Gastronomy.

 Director, Center for Regional Food Studies

-The Center will report to the College of Social and Behavioral Sciences.
-Its leadership will be comprised of a Director, an Associate Director, an interdisciplinary and inter-college Faculty Advisory Board, and a Community Advisory Board.
+The Center reports to the College of Social and Behavioral Sciences.
+Its leadership consists of a Director, an interdisciplinary group of faculty affiliates, and a Community Advisory Board.